 In the years since, Compass Box have remained dedicated to the cause, offering as much information as they possibly can for each bottling they release.
 Their website declares Oak Cross to be comprised of 60% Clynelish, 20% Dailuaine and 20% Teaninich each of which is matured in first fill bourbon barrels before being vatted together and re-casked, with around 40% of the vat placed in special hybrid French oak casks for a period of around six months.

 Oak Cross is bottled at 43% and retails around £45.

 Smell: Buttered toast.
 Digestive biscuits.
 Vanilla.
 Heather honey.
 Candle wax.
 Apple, pear and lemon.
 Sawdust.
 Nutmeg and clove.

 Taste: Apple pastries and currant buns.
 Cinnamon.
 Toasted malt.
 Toast and marmalade.
 Lemon.
 Honey.
 Woody spice – cloves – on the finish.

-Value for Money: Compass Box offer great value for money with their core range bottlings and Oak Cross is a fine example.
+Thoughts: Compass Box offer great value for money with their core range bottlings and Oak Cross is a fine example.
 Wonderful depth of flavour and a mouth-watering finish for just £45.